Introduction to Effective Client and Supplier Relationship Management (SRM)

 Common errors to avoid in your coursework

-• Misconception: Supply chain management is just about moving goods from A to B. Correction: It also involves strategic planning, supplier relationships, risk management, and data analysis.
-Logistics is a subset, not the whole.
+- Misconception: Supply chain management is just about moving goods from A to B. Correction: It involves strategic planning, supplier relationships, risk management, and data analysis to optimise the entire flow from raw materials to end customers.

-• Misconception: The cheapest supplier is always the best choice.
-Correction: Total cost of ownership (TCO) includes quality, lead time, reliability, and after-sales support.
-A low-cost supplier may cause delays or defects, increasing overall costs.
+- Misconception: The cheapest supplier is always the best choice.
+Correction: Total cost of ownership includes quality, lead time, reliability, and sustainability; a slightly more expensive supplier may reduce overall costs by preventing delays or defects.

 Frequently Asked Questions